fearofcode/dotfiles-macos-old/README.md

 ## Todo

 - JSX is a mess right now.
 Sorry.
+- The scripts are not idempotent right now and assume a mostly empty machine.
+Make it so that, e.g., an Ubuntu user who wants to switch to i3 and fish could just run this script, reboot, and everything will work.
+Make it so that multiple runs won't cause excessive harm (e.g. reinstalling an existing package which might cause custom settings to be lost would be acceptable in this case).
 - Haven't done anything with go and not much with Rust so they probably need more work.